Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Users can update all resources in the stack except for resources that have an attribute that begins with "Production".
 - [ ] Users in an IAM group with a logical ID that begins with "Production" are prevented from running the update-stack command.

-### A company’s IT department noticed an increase in the spend of their developer AWS account.
+### A company's IT department noticed an increase in the spend of their developer AWS account.
 There are over 50 developers using the account, and the finance team wants to determine the service costs incurred by each developer.
 What should a SysOps administrator do to collect this information?
 (Select TWO.)

 - [x] Activate the createdBy tag in the account.
 - [ ] Analyze the usage with Amazon CloudWatch dashboards.